techascent/tech.ml.dataset/docs/quick-reference.md

  store and lazily reads it so you will have relatively more expensive reading of the data but will not increase your memory working-set size.
 * [value-reader](https://github.com/techascent/tech.ml.dataset/blob/e051de4e82a43b80d2fbcf3d4b52759a9cb878c8/src/tech/ml/dataset/readers.clj#L44) - Get the rows of the
- dataset as a 'java.util.List' of readers.
-These readers behave like persistent maps but are not safe to use as keys in maps - use `vec` and get real persistent vectors if you intend to call equals or hashCode on these.
+ dataset as a 'java.util.List' of rows.
+These rows behave like persistent vectors but are not safe to use as keys in maps - use `vec` and get real persistent vectors if you intend to call equals or hashCode on these.
 * [tech.ml.dataset.column/missing](https://github.com/techascent/tech.ml.dataset/blob/e051de4e82a43b80d2fbcf3d4b52759a9cb878c8/src/tech/ml/dataset/column.clj#L65) - return